Where to Stay in Milan Pin 2

 In the neighborhood, you can also explore several major attractions, which are some of the best free things to do in Milan.
 Here’s what we suggest you shouldn’t miss:

-• Colonne di San Lorenzo.
-The Columns of St. Lawrence are incredibly well preserved and incorporated in Milan’s modern infrastructure.
+- Colonne di San Lorenzo.
+The Columns of St. Lawrence are incredibly well preserved and incorporated into Milan’s modern infrastructure.
 The site features 16 tall marble columns from the time when the city was the capital of the Western Roman Empire.

-Our recommendations: Situated in a charming historic building, the apartments at SAHI – Residenza Bianca di Savoia will surprise you with their vivid color palette and modern equipment, as well as the cozy kitchenettes and dining areas.
-Another awesome option in the area is Heart Milan Apartments Duomo Colonne.
-While you’ll have to walk for a few minutes to reach the Duomo, the Columns of St. Lawrence will be at your doorstep.
+🏨 Heart Milan Apartments Duomo Colonne: While you’ll have to walk for a few minutes to reach the Duomo, the Columns of St. Lawrence will be at your doorstep.
 The bright, comfy rooms feature exposed brick walls and beam ceilings, as well as cheerful pop art and high-end appliances.

-3. Castello: The Best Neighborhood for Castle and Park Fans
+3. Sempione: The Best Neighborhood in Milan for Castle and Park Fans

 As the name suggests, the medieval Sforzesco Castle dominates this part of Milan.